Finding Materialized Models for Model Reuse: Experiments

-{The prior work~\cite{DBLP:conf/nips/NeyshaburSZ20} has shown that transfer learning can improve the performance of the target task even if the source dataset is quite different from the target dataset.
-In this set of experiments, we compare SMS with CAS on both image and text classification tasks when the source dataset and the target dataset are different {(i.e., using Cases 2 and 3)}.
+The prior work~\cite{DBLP:conf/nips/NeyshaburSZ20} has shown that transfer learning can improve the performance of the target task even if the source dataset is quite different from the target dataset.
+Thus, in this set of experiments, we compare \textsf{MMQ} with CAS in both image and text classification tasks when the source datasets and the target dataset are highly different {(i.e., using Case 2 and Case 3)}.